DHTMLX/docs-spreadsheet/docs/angular_integration.md

 }
 ~~~

 Then we need to render our Spreadsheet in the container.
-To do that, use the `ngOnInit()` method of Svelte:
+To do that, use the `ngOnInit()` method of Angular:

 ~~~js {6-8} title="spreadsheet.component.ts"
 export class SpreadsheetComponent implements OnInit {